 Explore these popular topics:

-Grades are allocated dependent on experience and they are: Member, Fellow, Associate, Affiliate and Student.
+Grades are allocated dependent on experience and they are: Fellow, Member, Associate, Affiliate and Student.

 We also offer options for organisations to join as members.

 Our professional membership grades entitle the member to use post nominals.
-The post nominals are for Member (MSET), Fellow (FSET) and Associate (ASET).
+The post nominals are Member (MSET), Fellow (FSET) and Associate (ASET).

 Yes, we want to support aspiring professionals during their study time.